kstroobants/cohouse-django/README.md

 - CSS / Bootstrap

 ## Demo

-Search rooms lying in a radius around a point (=e.g. Paris):
+- The project is hosted on
+https://kstroobants.pythonanywhere.com/.
+Have fun playing around!

+- The deployed project does not contain the functionality to search rooms lying in a radius around a point (=e.g. Paris).
+The feature was removed due to the lack of file storage space and sudo rights to install django gis dependent packages on pythonanywhere.
+Also, Postgres is not available in the free version.
+So, here you can see the demo of what is pushed to github.
 ![cohouse_demo_distance_search](https://github.com/kstroobants/cohouse-django/assets/130580298/c2916b78-a38b-4295-9af7-4e719c231357)